Get Your Family Dispute Case Packet — Private, Fast, Affordable

 2. Selection of Arbitrator

 Parties select a qualified arbitrator—often a legal professional with expertise in family law.
-In Culloden, local family law practitioners or mediators may serve as arbitrators, bringing familiarity with community dynamics and Georgian law.
+In Culloden, local family law practitioners or mediators may serve as arbitrators, bringing familiarity at a local employer and Georgian law.

 3. Preliminary Hearings and Negotiations